anazxr/cicd-pipeline-train-schedule/README.md

     ./gradlew

-You can run the app with:
+You can run the app wih:

     ./gradlew npm_start
 gfgffs